HugoWALTER/EpiLights/README.md

 In case of the connection crashed :
 - An auto-refresh condition is setup for you to call the intranet each minute to update the rooms.

+A room is missing ?
+- Only add the room in the config.js and

 ## PROJECT DOCUMENTATION